llach/forkan/README.md

 `common` provides functions that are used in multiple subpackages

-`configs` contains model and policy configuration files in yaml format

 `datasets` defines loading, generation and other tools regarding datasets

 `evaluation` scripts evaluating models and policies